naufanituharish/mceasy/README.md

 ## RUN In Development mode
 - config .env -> use .env.example as reference
 - Setup Database in .env file

+run command below in console from root directory:

 - ```
     composer install
   ```